 Grammy Award winner Billie Eilish released her music video for No Time to Die, the theme song for the film, on October 1.
 The video features footage of Eilish alongside scenes from No Time to Die.

 Release date changes

-As concerns about the coronavirus grew worldwide and under growing pressure from fans, MGM, Universal, and Eon Productions moved the No Time to Die‘s release date from April 10 to November 12, 2020, in the U.K. and November 25 in the U.S. However, according to a Deadline report, the film will now release five days earlier on November 20, 2020.
+As concerns about the coronavirus grew worldwide and under growing pressure from fans, MGM, Universal, and Eon Productions moved the No Time to Die‘s release date from April 10 to November 2020.
+However, in October it was announced that the movie would not hit screens until April 2021.

 In the latest TV spot, entitled “Your Enemy is My Enemy,” we get a quick-cut look at a number of Bond tropes and some new footage.
 There’s a hidden submarine base, a masked villain, a fancy plane, some high-speed chases, Rami Malek looking sinister, and Ana de Armas beating people up.

 Despite the film’s title, No Time to Die will give James Bond plenty of time to do whatever it is he does in the movie.
 Regal Cinemas‘ reported running time for No Time to Die is 163 minutes, or 2 hours and 43 minutes.
 That makes No Time to Die the longest film in the entire, 58-year history of the James Bond franchise.